markreid/pongtime/roadmap.md

 ## currently broken

 * PUT /games/x/ returns empty response, needs to return values
-* do the new game flow then go to teams, angular throws an error
+* do the new game flow then go to teams, angular throws an error - seems to be when a creategamewidget gets destroyed
+* what happened to head-to-head stats? no worky...

 ### to-do list